 - Gliding Steps* (1 ki point): Better than withdrawing, but very situational.

-- silk to steel (1 ki point): The duration is too short, and the bvenefits aren't very good.
+- Silk to Steel (1 ki point): The duration is too short, and the benefits aren't very good.

 - Spider Step (1 ki point): Cool, but very situational.

 - Whirlwind Attack (2 ki points): This feat is normally terrible because it requires several feats which conflict with the purpose of the feat.
 Getting it without prerequisites could make this a usable option.
 However, it will rarely be as effective as Flurry of Blows.

 - Wholeness of Body (monk ability, 2 ki points): It doesn't provide a lot of healing, but this is a great way to spend your Ki at the end of the day.